Skinny Dip (novel): Plot summary

-Only half awake, Chaz thinks he is hallucinating when he finds his wife sitting at his side asking him reproachfully why he has tried to kill her.
+Only half awake, Chaz thinks he is hallucinating when he finds Joey sitting at his side asking him reproachfully why he tried to kill her.
 He confesses that he thought she had figured out his scam.
-She says she had no idea what he was doing and calls him a monster.
+She replies she had no idea what he was doing and calls him a monster.
 The following morning, Chaz wakes up from his drug-induced slumber sitting naked at the wheel of his Hummer, which has been parked on the shoulder of a busy road during rush hour.
 Later he receives a video allegedly recorded on the night of the murder, in which he clearly recognizes his wife although he can see himself only from behind.
 The cassette includes a message summoning him to a rendezvous to deliver the blackmail money.

 Following the blackmailer's instructions, Chaz rents a small boat with an outboard motor and, together with Tool, drives to Stiltsville in the middle of a thunderstorm.
-Red, who has provided the money, has instructed Tool to kill Chaz well before the meeting with the blackmailer and return the suitcase to him.
-However, Tool has other plans: inspired by Maureen, he wants to abandon his life of crime, reform, and become a respectable citizen.
+Red, who has provided the money, has instructed Tool to kill Chaz before the meeting and return the suitcase to him.
+However, Tool has other plans: inspired by Maureen, he wants to abandon his life of crime, reform and become a respectable citizen.
 But before the blackmailers appear, Chaz shoots Tool, who falls into the water but survives.
 While Mick and Corbett pull Tool out of the water, Joey confronts her husband.
-She is tempted to shoot him, but, following Mick's instructions, tells him to get lost.
+She is tempted to shoot him but, following Mick's instructions, tells him to get lost.
 Chaz flees in the boat.

 Chaz safely arrives at the mainland with the money and immediately drives home.
-His new plan is to compose a suicide note, disappear, and start a new life in Costa Rica.
-Before he can leave, he is snatched out of his house by Red and Tool, hog-tied, and driven to the Everglades, Red having concluded that the "blackmail" was just a con by Chaz to rip him off.
+His new plan is to compose a suicide note, disappear and start a new life in Costa Rica.
+Before he can leave, he is snatched out of his house by Red and Tool, hog-tied and driven to the Everglades, Red having concluded that the "blackmail" was just a con by Chaz to rip him off.
 When Red orders Tool to shoot Chaz, Tool deliberately misses and Chaz flees into the swamp.
-On the way home to Red's farm the entrepreneur insults Tool, who takes revenge on his boss in the middle of nowhere by slaying him and impaling his body on a roadside cross of the same type that Tool collects.
+On the way home to Red's farm, the entrepreneur insults Tool, who takes revenge by killing him and impaling his body on the roadside.